DellCliff/security/README.md

 https://hackernoon.com/part-2-how-to-stop-me-harvesting-credit-card-numbers-and-passwords-from-your-site-844f739659b9

 Malicious JavaScript code running on your website from some NPM package.
 -> Render sensitive information and user forms in static HTML without using any JavaScript and display it in a secure iframe on your website.
 Zero JavaScript goodness!
+Also crank your Content-Security-Policy way up!

 Credit card number theft:
 https://forums.oneplus.net/threads/jan-19-update-an-update-on-credit-card-security.752415/